-DB USA Corp. has identified the following risks and risk drivers arising from its strategies and business activities under the BHC SA scenario.
-Material risks, individually and in the aggregate, are incorporated in model and non-model estimation approaches, as well as internally defined idiosyncratic events, and are projected to result in material balance sheet, income statement, or capital impacts.
+DB USA Corp. has identified the following risks and risk drivers arising from its strategies and business activities under the BHC severely adverse scenario.
+Material risks, individually and in the aggregate, are incorporated in internally defined idiosyncratic events, quantitative models, and non-model estimation approaches, and are projected to result in material balance sheet, income statement, or capital impacts.